KUL-recon-lab/course_nucmed_tech/latex/04_data_acquisition.md

 Thus, if we know the size of the detector and the uniformity error we will tolerate we can compute the required distance {math}`H`.
 You can verify that with {math}`H = 5 D`, where {math}`D` is the length of the crystal diagonal, the maximum error equals about 1.5%.

 The number of photons detected in every pixel is Poisson distributed.
-Recall from section [??](#sec:statistics) that the standard deviation of a Poisson number is proportional to the square root of the expected value.
+Recall from section [](#sec:statistics) that the standard deviation of a Poisson number is proportional to the square root of the expected value.
 So if we accept an error (a standard deviation) of 0.5%, we need to continue the measurement until we have about 40000 counts per pixel.
 Computation of the uniformity correction matrix is straightforward:

 ```{math}
 \mbox{sensitivity\_corr}(x,y) = \frac{\mbox{mean}(I)}{I(x,y)}